 You may meet your CNS at your first appointment at King’s or after you have been diagnosed.

 They will explain your test and treatment options and support you and your family.
 We will also give you written information about the type of cancer you have, your treatment options and other sources of information and support, such as King’s Macmillan Information and Support Centre.

-There are contact details of the clinical nurse specialists for each of our services in the cancer types section.
+Contact details of the clinical nurse specialists at each of our services are in the cancer types section.